Last Updated on

 When you decide to cash in points for a room, you can stay in some amazing hotels for free – just make sure that it’s worth it and double check the going rates for the room via Google.
 Speaking of which:

-This is particularly useful when you’re already set on a hotel.
+This is particularly useful when you’re trying to find cheap accommodation but you’re already set on a hotel.
 I love the small 25hours hotel chain in Europe for example, and the U hotels in Bangkok, so whenever I already know which hotel I want to stay at in a certain destination, I consult Google to find out which booking website offers the best deal for the hotel of my choice.

 6 Use A Booking Engine That Offers Rewards